Gareth McAuley: International career

 In May 2003, McAuley received his first senior international call when he was one of five Irish League players named in the squad for the Northern Ireland B team fixture with Scotland B on 20 May 2003.
 Selected in the starting eleven, the team fell to a 2–1 defeat in front of just 1,502 spectators at Firhill Stadium.

 He received his first cap against Germany as his team lost 4–1 in a friendly match on 4 June 2005.

 McAuley contemplated international retirement after being left out of the squad to face Sweden on 17 October 2007.
 But on 9 October, Nigel Worthington recalled him to the squad.
 McAuley made his comeback against Sweden on 17 October, drawing 1–1.
 He was also part of the squad that defeated Denmark 2–1 in a memorable victory on 17 November, keeping the national team's hopes of qualifying for the UEFA Euro 2008.
 Their hopes were dashed when they lost 1–0 to Spain in Las Palmas on 21 November, finishing third in Group F with twenty points.
 McAuley scored his first international goal against San Marino on 11 February 2009.

 McAuley was called up to the Northern Ireland squad for the European qualification games against Serbia and Slovenia in March 2011.
 He scored his second international goal against Serbia, but could not prevent his side losing 2–1.
 For the second game, against Slovenia, McAuley was named captain for the first time.
 He led his side to a 0–0 draw, putting in a man of the match display himself at the same time.

 On 4 September, McAuley scored twice for Northern Ireland in a 3–1 win against the Faroe Islands.
 The result put Northern Ireland at the top of Group F and on the brink of qualifying for their first European Championship.

 McAuley scored the first Northern Ireland goal in a tournament for 30 years, since Colin Clarke at the 1986 FIFA World Cup, against Ukraine in Euro 2016.
 In addition to this making him the second-oldest scorer at the Euros, it also saw the team win for the first time at the European finals.
 Having made it out of the group stage, McAuley scored an own goal during the Euro 2016 round of 16 match against Wales, that resulted in Northern Ireland being eliminated from the tournament.

 At 36 years and 341 days, Gareth McAuley became the oldest scorer in European 2018 FIFA World Cup Qualification games when he scored the second goal in Northern Ireland's 4–0 win over Azerbaijan on 11 November 2016.

+Managerial career

+On 14 August 2023, McAuley was appointed manager of the Northern Ireland national under-19 football team.